vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

    -  Proposes a 0 upgrade block
    -  Proposes (string/other upgrade block)
    -  Proposes with supply a block height

-### Proposal doesn't win majority (<a name="0075-PLUP-003" href="#0075-PLUP-003">0075-PLUP-003</a>)
-  - A network with 5 validators, current block height x
-  - Validator 1 proposes a protocol upgrade on block height x+50 to version y1
-  - Validator 2 proposes a protocol upgrade on block height x+50 to version y2
-  - Validator 3 proposes a protocol upgrade on block height x+50 to version y1
-  - Validator 4 proposes a protocol upgrade on block height x+50 to version y2
-  - When bloxk x+50 passes an event is expected that the proposal has been rejected and the network continues with the current running version

-### Successful upgrade - happy path  (<a name="0075-PLUP-004" href="#0075-PLUP-004">0075-PLUP-004</a>)
-  - A new release is made available, and is successfully deployed
-  - Setup a network with 5 validators running version x
-  - Have 4 validator submit request to upgrade to release >x at block height 1000
-  - At the end of block height 1000 a snapshot is taken and vega is stopped by the vegavisor
-  - All nodes are starting from the snapshot of block 1000 and the network resumes with version >x

 ### VISOR (<a name="0075-PLUP-005" href="#0075-PLUP-005">0075-PLUP-005</a>)
    - Can be seen to automatically download the latest version for install when available at the source location when file meets the format criteria defined

 ### Epochs (<a name="0075-PLUP-006" href="#0075-PLUP-006">0075-PLUP-006</a>)
    - Proposing an upgrade an upgrade block which ought to be the end of an epoch